Violence

 Working Together with Men is an innovative violence prevention project based on community engagement and mobilisation.
 The project aims to contribute to the prevention of violence against women by engaging men to develop and implement primary prevention strategies in their local communities.

 Engaging men and boys is a key strategy for preventing the perpetration of sexual violence.
 Whilst prevention efforts among men and boys are growing, they remain limited in scope and scale.
 The evidence base for the effectiveness of sexual violence prevention work with men and boys is also small, although increasing rapidly, and shows mixed impacts.
+The chapter argues that it is necessary for prevention initiatives to place a greater focus on the structural and cultural factors contributing to sexual violence.

 This literature review was commissioned by Deloittes as part of its stocktake of sexual violence prevention in Australia.
 A condensed and revised version of this literature review was published as an Appendix in: Deloittes and M. Flood.
 (2020) Stocktake of Primary Prevention Initiatives in Sexual Violence and Sexual Harassment.
 Sydney: Deloittes.